interstellarninja/MarketAgents/README.md

 The Information Board allows for the study of how information flow affects market dynamics and agent decision-making, providing a more realistic simulation of information asymmetry and its effects on economic outcomes.

+### Social Network Graph
+The social network component in the MarketAgents framework models the interconnections and relationships between agents in the simulated economy.
+It plays a crucial role in capturing the effects of social interactions, information diffusion, and network externalities on market dynamics.
+The social network influences how information spreads, how agents form opinions, and how they make economic decisions based on their connections.

 ## Core Modules

 ### MicroeconomicSystem